Magomed Gadzhiyev: Legislative activity

 From 2004 to 2019, during his term as a deputy of the State Duma of the 4th, 5th, 6th and 7th convocations, he co-authored 303 legislative initiatives and amendments to draft federal laws, including those concerning the annexation of Crimea.

 As a member of the United Russia faction in the Duma, he voted for a number of bills, including the Yarovaya Package, which prohibits US citizens from adopting children from Russia.

 Criticism

-A group of EU, US and Ukrainian politicians called for sanctions against Magomed Gadzhiev and others for their support of Russia's invasion of Ukraine.
-In particular, American political scientist Jason Smart tweeted that «Magomed Gadzhiev should be under US and EU sanctions, and not live his luxurious life in Western countries, supporting the war in Ukraine».
+A group of EU, US and Ukrainian politicians called for sanctions against Gadzhiev and others for their support of Russia's invasion of Ukraine.
+American political scientist Jason Smart tweeted that «Magomed Gadzhiev should be under US and EU sanctions, and not live his luxurious life in Western countries, supporting the war in Ukraine».

 An investigative piece by the Romanian RBN media outlet reported that Magomed Gadzhiev made attempts to obtain European citizenship in exchange for providing information about Russian authorities and oligarchs.

-According to the Eureporter website and the Ukrainian TV channel FreeДом, Gadzhiev has real estate in France and Miami, USA.
+According to the investigation, he has property in Miami, Florida, worth millions of dollars.